practicaltech/TechFest/2021/gathering_3/README(in progress).md

 ### 1. Measuring voltage and resistance (multimeter)

 A multimeter is a tool used to measure resistance, voltage, and current (some also measure capacitance).
 It is invaluable for diagnosing systems and figuring out the characteristics of circuits.
-Our multimeter offers the ability to measure voltage in both alternating current circuits (AC) and direct current circuits (DC).
+Our multimeter offers the ability to measure voltage in both alternating current (AC) systems and direct current (DC) systems.
 AC is denoted by the squiggly line above V and DC by the solid and dashed line.
 We will be using DC for our testing.

 ![cropmultimeter_LI (3)](https://user-images.githubusercontent.com/52707386/122595779-c7399200-d01d-11eb-80c1-b16a13869590.jpg)